Universal Algorithm for Online Trading Based on the Method of Calibration: Universal consistency

 We call a randomized trading strategy $\tilde M_i$ universally consistent if for any continuous function $f$ with probability one

 This definition is similar to~\citet{Vov2005a} definition of a universally consistent prediction strategy.

-The existence of the universal RKHS on $[0,1]$ implies the following \begin{theorem} An algorithm for computing forecasts $p_i$ and a sequential method of randomization can be constructed which performs at least as good as any nontrivial continuous trading strategy $f$:
+The existence of the universal RKHS on $[0,1]$ implies the following \begin{theorem} An algorithm for computing forecasts $p_i$ and a sequential method of randomization can be constructed which performs at least as well as any continuous trading strategy $f$:

-holds almost surely with respect to a probability distribution generated by the corresponding sequential randomization. \end{theorem} This result directly follows from the possibility to approximate arbitrarily close any continuous function $f$ on $[0,1]$ by a function $D$ from the universal RKHS $\cal F$: for any nontrivial continuous function $f$ and for any $0<\epsilon<1$ take a nontrivial $D\in\cal F$ such that $\|f-D\|_\infty<\frac{1}{5}\epsilon\|f\|_\infty$.
+holds almost surely with respect to a probability distribution generated by the corresponding sequential randomization. \end{theorem} This result directly follows from the possibility to approximate arbitrarily close any continuous function $f$ on $[0,1]$ by a function $D$ from the universal RKHS $\cal F$: for any continuous function $f$ and for any $0<\epsilon<1$ take a $D\in\cal F$ such that $\|f-D\|_\infty<\frac{1}{5}\epsilon\|f\|_+$.
 Then

 Since (\ref{asympt-1fuuw}) holds for each $\epsilon>0$, (\ref{asympt-1fuut}) is valid.

 The property of universal consistency is asymptotic and does not tell us anything about finite data sequences: we cannot obtain the convergence bounds like (\ref{asympt-1a}) and (\ref{asympt-1abf}) which holds for stationary strategies from RKHS.